 The Panel recommends against the use of serologic testing to determine whether a person is immune to SARS-CoV-2 infection (AIII).
-If serologic tests are performed and antibody is detected, results should be interpreted with caution for the following reasons:
+If serologic tests are performed and antibodies are detected, the results should be interpreted with caution for the following reasons:

-- It is currently unknown how long antibodies persist following infection, and - It is currently unknown whether the presence of antibody confers protective immunity against future infection
+- It is currently unclear how long antibodies persist following infection; and - It is currently unclear whether the presence of antibodies confers protective immunity against future infection.

-In communities where the prevalence of SARS-CoV-2 infection is low, the proportion of positive tests that are false positives may be quite high.
-In these situations, confirmatory testing using a second independent antibody assay, ideally one that uses a different antigenic target (e.g., the nucleocapsid phosphoprotein if the first assay targeted the spike glycoprotein), can substantially improve the probability that persons with a positive test result are antibody positive.
+In communities where the prevalence of SARS-CoV-2 infection is low, the proportion of false positives among all positive test results may be quite high.
+In these situations, confirmatory testing using another antibody assay, ideally one that uses a different antigenic target (e.g., the nucleocapsid phosphoprotein if the first assay targeted the spike glycoprotein), can substantially improve the probability that persons with positive test results are antibody positive.

-Assuming the test is reliable, serologic tests to identify recent or prior SARS-CoV-2 infection may be used to:
+Assuming that the test is reliable, serologic tests that identify recent or prior SARS-CoV-2 infection may be used to:

-- Determine who may be eligible to donate blood to manufacture convalescent plasma. - Measure the immune response in SARS-CoV-2 vaccine studies. - Estimate the proportion of the population exposed to SARS-CoV-2.
+- Determine who may be eligible to donate convalescent plasma; - Measure the immune response in SARS-CoV-2 vaccine studies; and - Estimate the proportion of the population exposed to SARS-CoV-2.

-Lastly, serologic tests should not be used to:
+Serologic tests should not be used to:

-- Make decisions about the grouping of persons residing in or being admitted to congregate settings (e.g., schools, dormitories, correctional facilities), or - Determine whether persons should return to the workplace.
+- Determine how to separate persons in congregate settings (e.g., schools, dormitories, correctional facilities) based on SARS-CoV-2 status; or - Determine whether persons should return to the workplace.